The Assertive Strategist’s Guide to Saying “No” (Without Guilt or Losing Social Capital)

 William Ury says that the process is about “uncovering your yeses” to empower your “nos”.

-Generally speaking, this is a very good and effective approach.
+Generally speaking, it’s an effective approach.

 So whenever you can eschew something with a “yes” to something else, go for it.